 Embedded within every version of Android TV is the Google Assistant, which gives you voice control for your TV content, as well as all of your smart home products.
 Google’s Chromecast technology is also included, letting you cast videos and initiate screen sharing from compatible smartphones, browsers, and apps.

 Much like the Roku OS, Amazon’s Fire TV OS, or Apple’s tvOS, Android TV supports a wide variety of TV features, like 4K UltraHD, HDR, and Dolby Atmos.
-Whether or not you can take advantage of these features will depend on the device that has Android TV installed.
+Whether you can take advantage of these features will depend on the device that has Android TV installed.
 The hardware (and your chosen app) must support these features before Android TV lets you use them.

 How do I get Android TV?